Let's talk about the tool sprawl that's quietly draining your business.

-The SaaS Tax on Your Business
+The Stack Tax on Your Business

 Right now, the average business managing social media pays for:

-- Scheduling tool: $50-$200/month (Hootsuite, Buffer, Sprout Social)
+- Scheduling tool (Hootsuite, Buffer, Sprout Social)

-- Analytics tool: $50-$150/month
+- Analytics tool

-- Content creation: $30-$100/month (Canva Pro, Adobe)
+- Content creation (Canva Pro, Adobe)

-- Inbox management: $50-$100/month
+- Inbox management

-- Team collaboration: $25-$50/month per seat
+- Team collaboration, usually priced per seat

-The Price Increase Problem
+The Per-Seat Problem

-What a Owned System Looks Like
+What an All-in-One System Looks Like

 - 10-platform publishing: Instagram, Facebook, X, LinkedIn, TikTok, YouTube, Pinterest, Reddit, Threads, Google Business